intelie/gitbook-platform/developers/backend-api/README.md

 A dependency can also be declared as optional.
 The plugin will start normally even if an optional dependency artifact is missing at runtime.
 In that case, the plugin should handle manually an eventual `NoClassDefFoundError` that can be risen if a class of a missing optional dependency is accessed.

-Live adopts the Maven Version Range specification for the dependency format.
+Since version 3.31.0, Live adopts the Maven Version Range specification for the dependency format.
 See more about it [here](https://maven.apache.org/enforcer/enforcer-rules/versionRanges.html).

 ### Defining the dependency